Please read the following before sending me email asking me to be your

 for either a Master's or a Ph.D. program,

-submitted a formal application package.
+submitted application package.
 Any formal offer of admission

 will come from the university, not from individual professors.

-recommendations from someone whom I know or trust; or
+have strong recommendations from someone whom I personally know or trust; or

 In your first 4-8 months in the program, distinguish yourself through your